AdobeDocs/audience-manager.en/help/using/features/addressable-audiences.md

 ### Mobile Users and Match Rates

-There are gaps when trying to connect Safari or mobile app users where there are no third-party cookies present.
+There are gaps when trying to connect [!DNL Safari] or mobile app users where there are no third-party cookies present.
 That makes it difficult to sync users with some partners because only those [!DNL Adobe] IDs for synced third-party cookies are provided in the media delivery logs.
 This is a reason why you might see [low match rates](../features/addressable-audiences.md#concept_E89224D00653469A933355160EE667CE) for your destinations.

 ## Date Ranges in Addressable Audiences and Destinations {#concept_E7BFFFB2930D4E7091C1EF9C1FDB9FD0}